Ensono/stacks-azure-data/README.md

-# Stacks - Azure Data Platform solution
+# Stacks Azure Data Platform

 ## Overview

-Housing an Azure data platform solution template, this repository leverages **Azure Data Factory** for data ingestion and orchestration of data processing using **Databricks**.
-It also employs **Azure Data Lake Storage Gen2** for data lake storage.
-The solution's data workload naming convention originates from Databricks' Medallion Architecture, a system emphasizing structured data transformation layers.
+The Stacks Azure Data Platform solution provides a template for deploying a production-ready data platform, including **Azure Data Factory** for data ingestion and orchestration, **Databricks** for data processing and **Azure Data Lake Storage Gen2** for data lake storage.
+The solution's data workload naming convention originates from Databricks' Medallion Architecture, a system emphasising structured data transformation layers.

 Key elements of the solution include:

 * Infrastructure as code (IaC) for all infrastructure components (Terraform & ARM Templates);
 * Azure Data Factory (ADF) resources and a sample ingest pipeline that transfers data from a sample source into a landing (Bronze) data lake zone;